Superconducting order parameter in aperiodic binary systems: Results and discussions

-By comparing all QCs in Fig.~\ref{tatb}(a), we find that the Fibonacci and Nickel-mean QCs show lower average OP while, the Bronze mean and Copper-mean exhibit the higher values among all these five GFQCs for $t_{A} < t_{B}=U$.
-These have already been discussed previously.
-Now, on further tuning the hopping parameter, $t_A$ reaches the value of $t_B$, i.e., $t_A=t_B=1$, which describes the simple regular $1$D periodic chain, and all OP curves converge to a single point.
+Till now, behaviors of the OP have been discussed for two set of parameter values.
+In Fig.~\ref{tatb}(a) (Fig.~\ref{tatb}(b)), we plot the average OP as a function of $t_A$ ($t_B$), keeping the other one fixed at unity i.e., $t_B=1$ ($t_A=1$), keeping $U=1$.
+The ratio of the Hubbard strength to the hopping integrals plays the central role here.
+Comparing ABS-I and ABS-II family members in Fig.~\ref{tatb}(a), we find that the Fibonacci and Nickel-mean ABS show lower average OP, while the Bronze mean and Copper-mean ABS exhibit the higher values when $t_{A} < t_{B}=U$ as discussed previously.
+This is due to the higher spectral weight at the $\alpha$ sites, and Bronze-mean contains the maximum $\alpha$ sites among all ABSs.
+Now, on further tuning the hopping parameter, $t_A$ reaches the value of $t_B$, i.e., $t_A=t_B=1$, which describes the periodic limit, and all OP curves converge to a single point.
 Further increment of $t_{A}$ not only reaches the contrast parameter regime ($t_A>U>t_B$) but also makes $t_A$ higher than $U$, which eventually leads to suppressed pair formation with much lower average OP.
-In Fig.~\ref{tatb}(b), as we tune $t_{B}$ maintaining $t_{A}=U> t_{B}$, the Nickel-mean QC exhibits the highest average OP as a large number of $\beta$ sites appear here.
-However, in the Bronze-mean QC, the formation of $\beta$ or $\gamma$-$\alpha$-$\gamma$ cluster is never possible.
-As a consequence, the average OP of Bronze-mean QC is very small compared to other QCs.
-Other features can also be described using similar justifications mentioned in the previous paragraph.
-Most importantly, when $t_B>U>t_A$, all OPs are suppressed and quite similar in their behavior.
+In Fig.~\ref{tatb}(b), as we tune $t_{B}$ maintaining $t_{A}=U> t_{B}$, the Nickel-mean ABS exhibits the highest average OP as a large number of $\beta$ sites appear here.
+However, in the Bronze-mean ABS, the average OP is very small due to the absence of those sites.